-Learning by doing.
+Learning by doing

-The pilot matched 17 deployers of GenAI applications with 16 specialist AI testing firms.
-These organisations were based in Singapore and 8 other jurisdictions, providing a significant international lens.
-The primary objective was to surface and codify emerging norms in technical testing of GenAI applications.
+The pilot matched 17 deployers of GenAl applications with 16 specialist Al testing firms.
+These organisations were based in Singapore and 8 other geographies, providing a significant international lens.
+The primary objective was to surface and codify emerging norms in technical testing of GenAl applications.
 The 17 applications were aimed at a mix of internal (12) and external (5) users.
-There was a human in the loop in most (12) cases.
+There was a human in the loop (12) in most cases.
 10 industries were represented, including banking, healthcare and technology.
 Large Language Models (LLMs) were utilised in a variety of ways in these applications: summarisation, retrieval augmented generation, data extraction, chatbots, classification, translation, agentic workflows and code generation.